-- We encourage parents in each class to work together to form agreements on media-free playdates and parties.
+- these devices are often necessary, thoughtful boundaries can guard not only our children's early exposure to media, but also the quality of our relationships with them. - We encourage parents in each class to work together to form agreements on media-free playdates and parties.
 Open parental discussion and shared exploration on this important topic are helpful, and our teachers and administrators can suggest resources for group study. - We ask that parents not let children use an adult's cell phone or iPad to distract them during trips to the grocery store, restaurants, while waiting for an appointment, during car rides, etc., since this practice creates dependence on devices from an early age.
 Instead, we suggest putting together a "to go" bag of simple activities and small toys to bring along when needed.
-Children can also be encouraged to be curious about what is happening around them, giving them the chance to observe and wonder about the world, develop skills for waiting and traveling that don't rely on electronics, and gain practice and comfort in participating in social life. - We understand that children will occasionally-at family gatherings and community events, for example-be exposed to electronic media you might not have chosen.
+Children can also be encouraged to be curious about what is happening around them, giving them the chance to observe and wonder about the world, develop skills for waiting and traveling that don't rely on electronics, and gain practice and comfort in participating in social life.

+We understand that children will occasionally-at family gatherings and community events, for example-be exposed to electronic media you might not have chosen.
 Acknowledging this, please keep your child's regular home life, play dates, and rhythms media free-and do your best to work with relatives and friends to support our media guidelines.
-If this admittedly sticky issue

-"Children have never been very good at listening to their elders, but they have never failed to imitate them." -James Baldwin is approached with tact and grace, loved ones opposed to this view may soften their stance when they begin to notice how engaged, creative and resourceful children are without electronic media and technology.
+If this admittedly sticky issue is approached with tact and grace, loved ones opposed to this view may soften their stance when they begin to notice how engaged, creative and resourceful children are without electronic media and technology.